Punch the Clock

 Punch the Clock is the eighth studio album by the English singer-songwriter Elvis Costello, and his seventh with the Attractions—keyboardist Steve Nieve, bassist Bruce Thomas and drummer Pete Thomas (no relation).
 It was released on 5 August 1983 through F-Beat Records in the United Kingdom and Columbia Records in the United States.
 Produced by Clive Langer and Alan Winstanley, the album was Costello's attempt at making a commercial record following years of dwindling commercial success.
 It was recorded at London's AIR Studios in early 1983 and features contributions from the TKO Horns and Afrodiziak.

-Employing genres such as new wave, pop rock, R&B and soul, commentators have compared the album's sound to Costello's previous records Armed Forces (1979) and Get Happy!!
+Featuring genres such as new wave, pop rock, R&B and soul, commentators have compared the album's sound to Costello's previous records Armed Forces (1979) and Get Happy!!
 (1980).
 The songs are filled with catchy choruses and lyrics covering relationships and political themes.
 The record contains Costello's version of "Shipbuilding", co-written with Langer and featuring a trumpet solo by Chet Baker.
-Taking its title from a lyric in "The Greatest Thing", the cover artwork was designed by Phil Smee.
+The album takes its title from a lyric in "The Greatest Thing" and the cover artwork was designed by Phil Smee.

 Extensively promoted through live performances, Punch the Clock yielded Costello's first US Top 40 hit, "Everyday I Write the Book".
 "Pills and Soap" was released as a single under a pseudonym and through Costello's own IMP label, which reached number 16 in the UK.
 The album was his best-selling since Get Happy!!, reaching number three in the UK and number 24 in the US, eventually certified gold in both countries.
 Despite its success, Costello later expressed disdain for the record, finding its sound dated.

 The album received mixed-to-positive reviews from music critics on release and in later decades.
 Many highlighted individual tracks, particularly "Shipbuilding" and "Pills and Soap", but felt it was below the standards set by his previous works.
 Nevertheless, NME ranked Punch the Clock the best album of 1983 and, thirty years later, number 345 in their list of "the 500 Greatest Albums of All Time".
 It has been reissued multiple times with bonus tracks.